We are problem solvers.

-Now celebrating more than 20 years of advocacy, we help more than 5,000 children and their families tackle seemingly insurmountable problems each year – including 1 of every 9 of the poorest children in the city’s poorest neighborhoods.
+Now celebrating more than 20 years of advocacy, we reach more than 5,000 children and families tackle seemingly insurmountable problems each year – including 1 out of every 9 children in DC's poorest neighborhoods.
 We multiplied this impact by partnering with hundreds of pro bono lawyers, pediatricians and city leaders.
 As a result of our advocacy both in and out of the courtroom, more District children are on the path to a better education, good health and a stable, loving family.

 The professionals responsible for children’s

 well-being turn to us to get the best outcomes

 - Each year, the judges of DC Superior Court appoint us to represent many hundreds of children who were abused and neglected or caught in bitter custody battles – a big vote of confidence in our tenacious attorneys who fight for the best homes for these vulnerable children.